canh25xp/GraduationThesis/OUTLINES.md

 ### 5.4.2 Solution

-To address this challenge, I implemented **mini-batch processing** and **GPU acceleration** for the GEC models.
+To address this challenge, I implemented mini-batch processing* and GPU acceleration* for the GEC models.
 The input text is segmented into sentences and processed in mini-batches, reducing the overall processing time.
-Additionally, the GEC models are hosted on a **GPU-powered server**, allowing for faster inference.
+Additionally, the GEC models are hosted on a GPU-powered server, allowing for faster inference.

-I also optimized the **tokenization and detokenization** processes by using **SpaCy** for tokenization and **Moses** for detokenization.
+I also optimized the tokenization and detokenization* processes by using SpaCy* for tokenization and Moses* for detokenization.
 These tools were chosen for their efficiency and compatibility with the GEC models.

 ### 5.4.3 Results

 The efficient text processing and correction mechanisms have significantly improved the performance of GecWeb.
-On an **NVIDIA Titan X GPU server**, GECToR Roberta can correct text at a speed of **723 words per second**, while T5-Large achieves a speed of **37 words per second**.
+On an NVIDIA Titan X GPU server, GECToR Roberta can correct text at a speed of 723 words per second, while T5-Large achieves a speed of 37 words per second.
 These speeds ensure that the system can handle real-time user input without significant delays, providing a smooth user experience.

 ## 5.5 Open-Source and Extensible Design

 ### 5.5.1 Introduction/Problem

-One of the goals of GecWeb was to create an **open-source** system that can be easily extended by other researchers and developers.
+One of the goals of GecWeb was to create an open-source* system that can be easily extended by other researchers and developers.
 Many existing GEC systems are proprietary or tightly coupled, making it difficult for others to build upon or modify them.
 This limits the potential for collaboration and innovation in the field of GEC.

 ### 5.5.2 Solution

-To address this challenge, I designed GecWeb as an **open-source** project, with the source code and documentation available on **GitHub**.
+To address this challenge, I designed GecWeb as an open-source* project, with the source code and documentation available on GitHub.
 The system's modular architecture allows for easy integration of new GEC models and combination methods, as discussed in Section 4.1.
-Additionally, the use of **Python** and **Flask** ensures that the system is accessible to a wide range of developers.
+Additionally, the use of Python* and Flask* ensures that the system is accessible to a wide range of developers.

-I also provided detailed documentation and a **video demonstration** to help other researchers and developers understand and extend the system.
+I also provided detailed documentation and a video demonstration* to help other researchers and developers understand and extend the system.
 The documentation includes instructions for adding new models, combination methods, and user interface components.

 ### 5.5.3 Results

 The open-source and extensible design of GecWeb has already attracted interest from the research community.
-The GitHub repository has received **over 100 stars** and **20 forks**, indicating that other researchers are actively exploring and building upon the system.
+The GitHub repository has received over 100 stars* and 20 forks, indicating that other researchers are actively exploring and building upon the system.
 This demonstrates the potential for GecWeb to serve as a foundation for future research and development in the field of GEC.

 ## 5.6 Conclusion of Contributions